Muddyblack/clab-ui/docs/index.md

 - The `@srl-labs/clab-ui` export map in `clab-ui/package.json`
 - The `ClabUiHost` and topology session contracts in `@srl-labs/clab-ui/host` and `@srl-labs/clab-ui/session`
-- The browser-facing route surface implemented by `containerlab-web`
+- The browser-facing route surface implemented by `containerlab-app`
 - The `/api/v1/*` semantics exposed by `clab-api-server`
 - The VS Code command and message bridge implemented by `vscode-containerlab`